puppetlabs/bolt/documentation/bolt_installing.md

 | Ubuntu                    | 16.04, 18.04, 20.04 |

 > **Note:** Windows packages are automatically tested on the versions listed
-> above, but may be installable on other versions.
+> above, but might be installable on other versions.

 ## Install Bolt on Debian